Jump to start of content

 Test Standardization

 ABIM uses an Automated Test Assembly (ATA) program to build its exams.
 This program ensures a fair balance of content on each examination form, so that each form reflects the distribution of the items according to the blueprint and other specific content criteria.
 ATA also uses statistical criteria to ensure that examination forms are comparably constructed with regard to difficulty, discrimination and other statistical constraints.
-The examination forms are built with items that best meet the content and statistical criteria; the Exam Committee chair then reviews and approves the ATA-constructed examination for approval before a form is administered to candidates.
+The examination forms are built with items that best meet the content and statistical criteria.

 Standardized Score Scale

-Your performance on the entire examination determines your examination pass-fail decision.
-Overall performance is reported on a standardized score scale ranging from 200 to 800, with a mean of 500.
+Your performance on the entire examination determines your examination pass/fail decision.
+Overall performance is reported on a standardized score scale ranging from 200 to 800, with a mean of 500, for Traditional assessments.
 Candidates with equal ability will achieve the same standardized score.

 Standard Error of Measurement